 Psoriatic arthritis (PSA)

-PsA is most associated with dactylitis.
+PsA is the inflammatory arthropathy most associated with dactylitis.
 PsA is an autoimmune disease that causes your immune system to attack healthy tissue.
 This can trigger painful, damaging inflammation to joint and tendon sheaths.

 There are five types of PsA: